 Good email marketers know their words are more likely to be read if their messages are relevant.
-In other words, we’re more likely to delete emails that are impersonal, overly promotional, or trivial compared to those that are engaging, provide us with a solution, and tailored to our interests.
+In other words, we're more likely to delete emails that are impersonal, overly promotional, or trivial compared to those that are engaging, provide us with a solution, and are tailored to our interests.

 A daily email subscription—one that arrives in your inbox every morning or night—kicks that relevance factor up a notch.
 To keep readers from clicking the unsubscribe button, a successful daily email needs these three ingredients:

 - A strong (and mobile-friendly) design